-Moreover, previous works \cite{yin2020phasen} show that due to the noisy nature of the phase, it is very difficult to estimate the phase directly.
-To overcome these difficulties in direct phase estimation, the phase branch's output is fed into two Feed-Forward Neural Networks, for predicting "pseudo-real" and "pseudo-imaginary" residuals, shown in Eqn. \ref{eqn:phase_residual}.
-Finally, the wide-band phase is recovered by the 'arctan2' function, by stacking the magnitude and phase branch complex spectrogram is generated, whose Inverse Short Time Fourier Transform (ISTFT) is used for the reconstruction of the wideband audio.
+Moreover, previous work \cite{yin2020phasen} shows that due to the noisy nature of the phase, it is very difficult to estimate the phase directly.
+To overcome these difficulties in direct phase estimation, the phase stream's output is fed into two FFNs for predicting ``pseudo-real (R)'' and ``pseudo-imaginary (I)'' residuals, shown in Eqn. \ref{eqn:phase_residual}.
+Finally, the wide-band phase is recovered by the ``arctan2'' function by stacking the magnitude and phase branch, and using Inverse STFT, the wide-band audio is reconstructed (see Eqn. \ref{eqn:istft}).